rladies/rladiesguide/content/comm/conferences/index.en.md

 ## Email templates

-### Seeking approval for an R-Ladies branded event
+### Seeking approval for an R-Ladies branded conference event

 To: